xiongrxchn/IntelBri.github.io/index.md

 #### Sampling frequency

-The current operating system of Raspberry Pi uses the Linux kernels, which do not support real-time.
+The current operating system of Raspberry Pi uses Linux kernels, which do not support real-time.
 So the Raspberry Pi cannot generate real-time pulses to control high-frequency sensors in the experiments.

   - Accelerometer: The accelerator sensor is installed on the moving cars to test its vibration on the z-axis.
 To determine the limitation of the Raspberry Pi system, the team uses different sampling frequencies and conducts a host of pre-experiments.
 The team counts the actual sampling time for receiving 300 signals and compares it with the theoretical values.